groundhoggwp/groundhogg/README.txt

 If you have the Cloudflare Turnstile integration enabled, scripts will be loaded from `https://challenges.cloudflare.com/turnstile/v0/api.js` and requests will be made to `https://challenges.cloudflare.com/turnstile/v0/siteverify` sharing only essential information (such as your turnstile site key) to facilitate the integration.

 ### Geolocation services
-Groundhogg will attempt to use the free service [ipquery.io](https://ipquery.io) to determine a contact's location and timezone using their IP address.
+Groundhogg will attempt (if licensed) to geolocate a contact (country, region, timezone, etc...) based on their IP address using our Geolocation service `https://ipinfo.groundhogg.io`.
+No data is stored remotely and no PII is used.
+We use a third party based in Romania to provide geolocation services.

 [](http://coderisk.com/wp/plugin/groundhogg/RIPS-RLU9faYUDI)